 Pronouns at PCC

-At PCC, you have the right to specify the pronouns that you would like to be used for you.
-We want everyone to be treated with dignity and respect, and that includes using the correct pronouns for each other.
+PCC students can specify which pronouns they want to be used.
+We want everyone to be treated with dignity and respect, and this includes using the correct pronouns for each other.

 Updating your name